quailyquaily/quaily-docs/docs/writer/premium.md

 ### Quaily-Hosted Payment

 In the Quaily-hosted payment model, Quaily is responsible for the sale of content goods, collection, invoices, refunds, tax refunds, etc. Authors do not need to worry about tax issues.
-Quaily will handle the corresponding consumption tax at the time of payment and the corresponding withholding tax when paying the author.
+Quaily will handle the corresponding consumption tax at the time of payment .

 In the Quaily-hosted payment model, Quaily will deduct the following fees from the author's revenue:

 1. Platform fee: Quaily will deduct a 10% platform fee from the author's revenue.
 2. Payment settlement fee: For legal currency payments, Quaily uses Stripe to process transactions.
 Please refer to [Stripe's official website](https://stripe.com/en-jp/pricing) for specific rates.
 3. Consumption tax: According to Japanese tax law, Quaily needs to collect consumption tax from all order buyers, with a tax rate of 10%.
-4. Withholding tax: Withholding tax is a tax deducted from income before it is paid to the recipient.
-The withholding tax rate varies depending on the recipient's residency status: 10.21% for Japanese residents and 20.42% for non-Japanese residents.

 To use the Quaily-hosted payment model, you need to: